OpenNebula/docs/source/user/virtual_resource_management/vgg.rst

 Update the Virtual Network Template
 -----------------------------------

 The ``TEMPLATE`` section can hold any arbitrary data.
 You can use the ``onevnet update`` command to open an editor and edit or add new template attributes.
-These attributes can be later used in the :ref:`Virtual Machine Contextualization <template#context_section>`.
+These attributes can be later used in the :ref:`Virtual Machine Contextualization <template_context>`.
 For example:

 .. code::